osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 [15:18:21 INF] [Bacnet] Discovery complete for BACnet device 1.
 [15:18:21 INF] [Bacnet] Discovering BACnet device 33.
 [15:18:53 INF] [Bacnet] Discovery complete for BACnet router.

-Note: Discovery will only be triggered when adding a new data source and DataSelection configuration is empty.
-Discovery will not be triggered if any DataSelection configuration exists.